"O my people, worship Allah; you have no deity other than Him."

 (Al-Ikhlas, 112)

-• Begin with short Surahs: I suggest starting with the last few Surahs (Chapters) of the Qur’an 3 which are short and more manageable for novices, for instance Surah Al-Ikhlas (no 112).
+• Begin with short Surahs: If you don’t yet know Al-Fatihah, the opening Surah of the Qur’an, then start with it as it is an essential part of every prayer.
+Otherwise, I suggest starting with the last few Surahs (Chapters) of the Qur’an which are short and more manageable for novices, for instance Surah Al-Ikhlas (no 112).
 Allah’s Messenger (blessings and peace of Allah be upon him) said, “By Him in Whose Hand my soul is!
-That (Sura No. 112) equals one-third of the Qur’an.”
-4
+That (Sura No. 112) equals one-third of the Qur’an.”3

 • Be aware of any special symbols: Some letters or symbols in the Quran differ slightly from everyday Arabic, but don’t worry; you’ll become familiar with them over time.
 Quran.com allows the choice of fonts so pick the one that is the easiest to read for you.